Neurotransmitter Testing—Tools for Optimal Mental Health and Wellness

 • Exercise

-5-hydroxytryptophan (5-HTP)—The precursor for tryptophan increases serotonin level while, nutritional D, L-phenylalanine and L-tyrosine further support the reduction of anxiety.
+5-hydroxytryptophan (5-HTP)—The precursor for tryptophan increases serotonin levels while, nutritional D, L-phenylalanine, and L-tyrosine further support the reduction of anxiety.

 Theanine—This amino acid found in green tea helps increase GABA and dopamine production, both of which promote a calmer mood and reduce anxiety.